 You’re probably thinking, “wow, that’s a lot of information!” but don’t worry, I’ve wrapped up the 5 top tips on how to improve your Wifi in a cliff notes version below:

-- Wifi extenders – For those who are looking for a quick, cheap and easy solution
+- Powerline – For those who are looking for a quick and easy solution

 - Mesh system – For those who want a bit more of a flawless system and use the internet heavily